What are commons?

 For the common people

-The poor in particular relied upon the right to exercise these ancient customs to support themselves.
+Poorer communities relied upon the right to exercise these ancient customs to support themselves.
 While much common land across the country was eventually enclosed, those that remain are often well-documented sites of sustained resistance.

 Commons Preservation Society

-Founding members of the Commons Preservation Society, Octavia Hill and Sir Robert Hunter, also went on to establish the National Trust, which shared its interest in protecting historic and natural spaces for the public good.
+Founding members of the Commons Preservation Society, Octavia Hill and Sir Robert Hunter, went on to establish the National Trust, which shared its interest in protecting historic and natural spaces for the public good.

 Today, we benefit from the legacy of these campaigners, both in urban areas and the countryside, where these landscapes continue to be a retreat and source of wonder.
 In fact, some of the commons in our care have even inspired writers and artists.

 Hindhead Common is said to have influenced Arthur Conan Doyle to write The Hound of the Baskervilles, while Cookham Common became a post-war refuge for First World War painter Stanley Spencer.